 - The IRS will look at the total dollar amount of your qualified accounts to tally your required minimum distribution for each year.

 - Attaching a death benefit rider to an annuity you don't plan to tap into for living expenses can guarantee you a minimum rate of return.
 This should let you offset your RMDs.

 - You might also apply your RMDs toward the purchase of a life insurance policy, The death benefit of this could pass tax-free to your beneficiaries.

 - This tactic could also apply to the purchase of a flexible-premium fixed annuity with a guaranteed death benefit rider.

 Required Minimum Distribution

-If you do not qualify for life insurance, you can use the same strategy to buy a flexible premium fixed annuity which has a guaranteed death benefit rider attached to the policy.
-Flexible premium means that you can add money to the policy.
-This annuity strategy is also a very efficient way to utilize your RMDs, but the death benefit does not pass tax-free to your beneficiaries as life insurance does.
+If you do not qualify for life insurance, the same strategy can be used to buy a flexible-premium fixed annuity with a guaranteed death benefit rider attached to the policy.
+A flexible premium means you can add money to the policy.
+This annuity strategy is another very effective way to use your RMDs.
+Note the death benefit will not pass tax-free to your beneficiaries, as with life insurance.

 Having to take your Required Minimum Distributions (RMDs) need not be painful—an annuity solution may exist that will fit your overall legacy plan beautifully.